anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

 * **1 Corinthians 3.1-9** continues the series in 1 Corinthians 1-3 (without a gap), and warns against saying 'I belong to Paul' or 'I belong to Apollos'.
 * **Matthew 5.21-37** continues the series in Matthew (without a gap), and is about anger, adultery, divorce and oaths, with warnings of judgment in the case of disobedience. **Deuteronomy 30.15-20** is about obedience or disobedience, leading to life or death.
-Alternatively, **Ecclesiasticus 15.15-20** (from the Apocrypha) is on the same topic. **Psalm 119.1-8** is about keeping God's commandments.
+Alternatively, **Ecclesiasticus 15.15-20** (from the Apocrypha) is on the same topic. **Psalm 119.1-8** is the first of two weeks in Psalm 119, and is about keeping God's commandments.

 Year C